hmlongco/RequestBuilder/README.md

 ### Installation

+This is a **BETA** version of RequestBuilder.
+Most of the bits and pieces are nailed down and a lot of the rough edges have been filed off, but I make no guarantees that I won't see a better way to accomplish something and start moving things around.

-This is a BETA version of RequestBuilder.
-At this point in time it's only available as a Swift Package.
+As such, RequestBuilder is currently only available as a Swift Package.

 ### License

-Factory is available under the MIT license.
+RequestBuilder is available under the MIT license.
 See the LICENSE file for more info.

 ### Author